Our Blog | The Intern Group | Internship Tips & Advice

 I returned home to Brisbane, Australia.
 Almost two years later, I still find myself reminiscing and missing Medellín.
 Along with the fond memories my internship left me, it also changed me.

 I have also become more willing to take risks and work hard to make them pay off.
 Compared to the challenge of taking on a position in an office in a faraway place, where everyone speaks a foreign language, very few challenges are daunting in your home country.
-Stepping out of one’s comfort zone is something that we all end up doing in order to further our careers.
-That is why it is important to be able to adapt to new tasks and environments.
+Stepping out of one’s comfort zone is something that we all end up doing to further our careers.
+That is why it is important to adapt to new tasks and environments.

 Interning abroad is a great character-building experience.
-It pushes you to be open-minded, adaptable, connect with other cultures and grow professionally.
-In the end, I found a home-away-from-home in Medellín, made lifelong friends, learned to celebrate Christmas the Colombian way, was in a work environment that truly challenged me and have made many fond memories that I carry with me at all times.
+It pushes you to be open-minded, and adaptable, connect with other cultures and grow professionally.
+In the end, I found a home-away-from-home in Medellín, made lifelong friends, learned to celebrate Christmas the Colombian way, was in a work environment that truly challenged me, and I have made many fond memories that I carry with me at all times.

 Now that you know about the impact interning in Colombia has had on Kristine’s life, apply now for your own internship abroad.